 Extension Presence Critical Description

-authorityKeyIdentifier Required N
+authorityKeyIdentifier Required N -

-CRLNumber Required N Contains an INTEGER (number)
+Contains an INTEGER (number)

-greater than or equal to 0 and less than
+CRLNumber Required N greater than or equal to 0 and less than

 2^{159} .

-IssuingDistributionPoint Y This extension is not recommended for
+oint Y This extension is not recommended for

-full and complete CRLs.
+In anti- and attailment and Dainet full and complete CRLs.

-Full and complete CRLs are used in the
+IssuingDistributionPoint Full and complete CRLs are used in the

 CA

-Any other extension Not
+A .1 Not

-Recommended -
+Any other extension Recommended - -